Angela Trindade: Career

 While fond of portraiture, Trindade explored a variety of other genres in her paintings such as landscapes, still lifes as well as non-representational forms.
 In 1949, the artist had the opportunity to present her first solo exhibition abroad at the Fine Art Club, Washington D.C., United States of America.

 On one of her many visits to the United States of America in the 1960s, where she relocated permanently in 1963, Ângela started to explore Tantric Art and Abstract Expressionism, as she believed that only through abstraction could she finally marry Eastern and Western influences in her art.

 Death and legacy

-Angela passed away unexpectedly during a family visit to São Paulo, Brazil in 1980.
+Trindade died unexpectedly during a family visit to São Paulo, Brazil in 1980.
 Since then, her work has been exhibited several times.
 The first solo show of her religious work was shown at in 2014 Fundação Oriente, Goa.
 Her selected works, both religious and non-religious, were also exhibited in 2016 in Goa and are now permanently exhibited, alongside her father’s paintings under the title Selected Works from the Trindade Collection at Fundação Oriente Delegation in India since January 2021.

 A prolific and versatile artist, Angela Trindade’s legacy is a perfect representation of the diverse influences and artistic tendencies found in the 20th century Indian arts.